Top Espresso English phrasal verbs tips:

 They are verbs with two or three words: main verb + particle (preposition or adverb).
 They are very common in the English language!

 - I wake up at 7:30 every day.

 - My brother and I don’t get along.
 We fight all the time.

 - She came up with a good idea.

 Phrasal verbs are difficult because you often can’t understand the meaning of each expression from the words themselves.
-Also, many phrasal verbs are very similar (take up, take on, take in, take over, etc.) and a number of phrasal verbs have multiple meanings.
+Also, many common phrasal verbs are very similar (take up, take on, take in, take over, etc.) and a number of them have multiple meanings.

 In this lesson, you’re going to learn 4 types of phrasal verbs and how each one functions in an English sentence.

 If you’d like to learn more than 500 phrasal verbs in a natural way, by studying how they are used in conversations, come join my Phrasal Verbs in Conversation Course!

 Transitive phrasal verbs can be separable or inseparable.

 Intransitive phrasal verbs have no direct object.
 (Something that is “acted upon” by the verb).